orsonteodoro/gcf2/profiles/gaming/README.md

         two or more packages do not break when combined.
 There is a high chance that integration testing fails with a sanitized build.
-Any attempt to force merge a failed integration test package with sanitizers can result in breaking of compiler toolchains, irreversal damage or undoing because of broken @system, hidden runtime failures, broken login.
+Any attempt to force merge a failed integration test package with sanitizers can result in breaking of compiler toolchains, irreversal damage or broken undoing because of broken @system, hidden runtime failures, broken login.
 It is recommended to leave it at 1.35 at this time because of the high likelihood of runtime failure.
 The 4.00 tolerance represents the idealistic value but currently not easily attainable.
 Instead of applying it systemwide, it is preferred to apply it per-package and